emryll/portfolio/README.md

 I almost immediately got the idea that since KnownDLLs (like kernel32.dll and ntdll.dll) are located at the same address across processes for memory efficiency, you can get the function addresses from two processes and compare them, to see if one of them is hooked.
 Assuming you can't know for sure any single process is not hooked, you would have to check a third one to see which 2 are correct.
 It would still be possible that all those are hooked resulting on a false negative, but that would be unlikely.

 After a little bit I realized I could instead just compare against the EAT addresses.
 It is possible to hook the EAT although less common and a little bit more tricky, however when this is integrated to an EDR or similar, you can compare every processes addresses, there is no way(realistically) that all of the IATs and EATs in all the processes would be hooked.
+I'm doing this through code injection into the target process.

 This IAT hook detector will check if a given process' modules' IATs are hooked.
 Due to the modular design, this can be easily integrated into an EDR, by looping through processes and calling this binary for them.
 In this real-world use-case, it will actually be more accurate, since we have now checked every address, so if one is different, that means a hook.